 Courses in the minor may not be double counted with the student's major(s) or with other minors.
 Courses in the minor must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.

-Prospective minors may meet with the data science program director to discuss their course plans and to obtain advice, and subsequently fill out a Consent to Complete a Minor Form.
+Prospective minors may meet with the Assistant Director of Undergraduate Data Science Studies to discuss their course plans and to obtain advice, and subsequently fill out a Consent to Complete a Minor Form.
 The complete form should be sent to the Assistant Director of Undergraduate Data Science Studies for approval.
 Students should submit completed, signed forms to their College adviser by the end of Spring Quarter of their third year.

 No courses in the minor can be double counted with the student's major(s) or with other minors, nor can they be counted toward general education requirements.